 Open & Notorious Possession

-“Open and Notorious” means that it has to be obvious to anyone that someone is squatting on the property.
+“Open and Notorious” means that it must be obvious to anyone that someone is squatting on the property.
 Even a landowner who makes a reasonable effort to investigate should be able to tell that the squatter is there.
 They must not be attempting to hide that they are living there.

 The squatter must be the only one possessing the land.
 They cannot share occupation with other tenants, the landlord, or even other squatters or trespassers.